isomerpages/govtech-gobusiness/pages/solutionrepo/solution2853.md

 ## Description

 Many SMEs manage, track and stock take their inventory and assets manually.
 Long manual processing time repeatedly leads to inefficiency and errors that slows down the speed of operation and increases the cost of business.
-SATO’s RFID-based Inventory Management System(ITS) helps businesses to better manage, track and audit their inventory and assets.
+SATO's RFID-based Inventory Management System(ITS) helps businesses to better manage, track and audit their inventory and assets.
 This will lead to improvement in productivity and traceability, and minimizing of errors in the operation.

 ## Solution Packages Option(s)